PayPal Holdings Inc. [PYPL] could give the highest percentage gains? Check Out this Analysis

-PayPal Holdings Inc. [PYPL] is following downward trend in the market concluded with the last trading session.
-The shares of the Financial sector company has a current value of $86.68 after PYPL shares went down by -7.48% during the last trading session.
-One of the reasons why Financial stocks may go bearish is decreased momentum in the press.
+PayPal Holdings Inc. [PYPL] is following upward trend in the market concluded with the last trading session.
+The shares of the Financial sector company has a current value of $97.29 after PYPL shares went up by 14.11% during the last trading session.
+One of the reasons why Financial stocks may go bullish is increased momentum in the press.

 PayPal Holdings Inc. [NASDAQ:PYPL]: Analyst Rating and Earnings

 Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
 Regarding PayPal Holdings Inc. [PYPL] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
-On average, stock market experts give PYPL an Buy rating.
-The average 12-month price forecast for this stock is $86.68, with the high estimate being $153.00, the low estimate being $110.00 and the median estimate amounting to $130.00.
-This is compared to its latest closing price of $93.69.
+This is compared to its latest closing price of $85.26.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for PayPal Holdings Inc. [PYPL] is sitting at 4.80.
 This is compared to 1 month ago, when its average rating was 4.79.